 c.
 Email content is checked for virus type code both incoming and outgoing.
 Certain types of file attachments that are commonly used to transmit viruses are blocked.
 Email is not screened for inappropriate content.

-The district makes no warranties either expressed or implied that the computer and/or network services provided through the district system will be error free.
-The district will not be responsible for any interruption of service or errors experienced by loss of or damage to data.
-The district will not be responsible for accuracy or quality of information obtained neither through the system nor for any financial obligations arising through the unauthorized use of the system.
-Users shall indemnify and hold the district harmless from any losses sustained as the result of intentional misuse of the system by the user.
+The district makes no warranties either expressed or implied that the DCR will be error free.
+The District will not be responsible for any interruption of service or errors experienced by loss of or damage to data.
+The District will not be responsible for accuracy or quality of information obtained either through the system or for any financial obligations arising through the unauthorized use of the system.
+Users shall indemnify and hold the District harmless from any losses sustained as the result of intentional misuse of the system by the user.

-The administration may conduct periodic audits of software installed on district computers.
+The administration may conduct periodic audits of software installed on DCR.

 To safeguard the system, restrictions are necessary regarding installation of non-supported software.

 i.
 All web content must be ADA accessible per current WCAG guidelines.